JZ2211/IIoT_wk5/README.md

 8. Check if Flask is installed:  ```pip show flask```
 1. If not, please install flask before continue: ```sudo apt install python3-flask```
-1. Download the example code from github in the Raspberry Pi (assume to the home directory /home/pi/):
+1. Download/Clone the project from github in the Raspberry Pi (assume to the home directory /home/pi/):
 ```
    git clone https://github.com/JZ2211/IIoT_wk5.git
 ```